Arjun-Arora/GettingStartedWithRTXRayTracing/README.md

 ## Approach

 ### Dataset
 For our dataset, we chose a single example scene from Falcor called "pink room" as our test set.
 We chose Falcor as our data generation engine since it is quite easy to use and we could easily integrate our data collection code with the extensive tutorials provided by Chris Wyman.
-We based our scene code off tutorial 14 of his "Getting Started with RTX Ray Tracing" series which incorporates: diffuse global ill, lights, environment maps,
+We based our scene code off tutorial 14 of his "Getting Started with RTX Ray Tracing" series which incorporates: area lights, GGX environment maps, thi

 Since the goal of our system is to test the performance and quality of our model, not necessarily generalizability, we gathered our data from this single room.